2022 Green Bay Packers season

 The 2022 season was the Green Bay Packers' 102nd in the National Football League (NFL), their 104th overall and fourth under head coach Matt LaFleur.

-The team achieved the most wins in NFL history when they beat the Chicago Bears in Week 13, who held the record at every season’s end since 1921 and were tied with the Packers for a three-week stretch leading up to the game.
+The team became the winningest franchise in NFL history when it beat the Chicago Bears in Week 13, who held the record at every season's end since 1921 and were tied with the Packers for a three-week stretch leading up to the game.

-After a 3–1 start, the Packers would suffer a five-game losing streak (their longest since 2008), tumbling to a 3–6 record before ending their losing streak against the Dallas Cowboys.
-Following a Week 8 loss to the Buffalo Bills, they failed to improve on their 13-4 record from the previous season.
-After falling to 4–8, they rallied to win four straight games and remain in the playoff hunt, but were eliminated from playoff contention when they lost the last game of the season to the Detroit Lions, ensuring the team their first losing season and non-playoff appearance since 2018.
+After a 3–1 start, the Packers suffered a collapse, going into a five-game losing streak (their longest since 2008) in the process, falling to a 3–6 record.
+After falling to 4–8, they rallied to win four straight games and remain in the playoff hunt, but were eliminated from playoff contention when they lost the last game of the season to the division rival Detroit Lions, ensuring the team their first losing season and non–playoff appearance since 2018.
+This was the Packers' last season with quarterback Aaron Rodgers before he was traded to the New York Jets in April 2023.